About the SRU

 Comprehensive Treatment Plan

-While in-processing through HHC, Soldier in transition will complete a Comprehensive Transition Plan (CTP) within approximately 30 days of arriving at the SRU.
-The CTP is a six-part systemized process for every Soldier that includes an individual plan that the Soldier builds for him/herself with the support of WTB cadre.
+While in-processing Soldiers will complete a Comprehensive Transition Plan (CTP) within approximately 30 days of arriving at the SRU.
+The CTP is a six-part systemized process for every Soldier that includes an individual plan that the Soldier builds for him/herself with the support of SRU cadre.

-By using the CTP, the Soldier and his/her family will develop specific, personal goals to achieve at each stage of recovery and transition.
+Using the CTP, the Soldier and his/her family will develop specific, personal goals to achieve at each stage of recovery or transition.
 This CTP will guide the Soldier's day-to-day activity for the rest of his/her time in the SRU.